Pierre Lemire, BSc - University of Regina

 EG: How fundamental to the success of your business is quality customer service and how strongly correlated is this to increased market share in the MedTech field?

-In an ongoing process to ensure our customers are satisfied, we collect regular feedback from clinicians who are using the device.
+PL: In an ongoing process to ensure our customers are satisfied, we collect regular feedback from clinicians who are using the device.
 When trying to treat patients, the solution must be reliable.
-Our organisation is responsible for ensuring minimal downtime for our users and delivering a quality product with timely service and support.
+Our organization is responsible for ensuring minimal downtime for our users and delivering a quality product with timely service and support.

 EG: Your technology helps reduce complications and improve outcomes through the delivery of tissue viability insight, and it is clear why you’ve won so many international accolades!
 As an award-winning firm, what have you learned about the importance of providing ethical solutions to problems?